 and Cardiff or more formally Cardiff-by-the-Sea (to the south bordering Solana Beach, with a separate zip code, 92007, but without a separate town government).

-Each neighborhood has a different feel, and housing can vary quite a bit both in style and price depending on what area you are in.
+Each Encinitasneighborhood has a different feel, and housing can vary quite a bit both in style and price depending on what area you are in.
 The town of Encinitas covers about 20 square miles and as of the 2000 census had a population of 58,000.
-As of 2013 this population had grown to 61,588 according to the census!
+As of the 2019 census this population had grown to almost 63,000!

 Encinitas' location allows for ready access to the Interstate 5 freeway for easy commuting north and south.
-The Coaster (commuter train) also stops in Encinitas (the Amtrak train does not but you can catch it in Carlsbad, to the north, or in Solana Beach) also providing easy access north and south to San Diego.
+The Coaster (commuter train) also stops in Encinitas (the Amtrak train does not but you can catch it in Carlsbad, to the north, or in Solana Beach to the south) also providing easy access north and south to San Diego.

 Encinitas has a thriving downtown area, primarily south of Encinitas Boulevard along the Coastal Highway (Route 101) near the beaches and bordering Cardiff.

-The down town area includes abundant office space, along with numerous shops, clothing boutiques, restaurants (about 50), art galleries, and a wide range of services catering to residents, surfers, vacationers and others - just about everything you can imagine or need except the "big box stores".
+The down town area includes abundant office space, along with numerous shops, clothing boutiques, dozens of restaurants, art galleries, and a wide range of services catering to residents, surfers, vacationers and others - just about everything you can imagine or need except the "big box stores".

 Another major shopping area is several miles to the east along El Camino Real, for a couple of miles north of Encinitas Boulevard, with hundreds of retailers (with larger stores like Home Depot, Target, Office Depot, TJMaxx, HomeGoods, Best Buy, Ross Dress for Less, among others), and other several distinct shopping centers (e.g., Encinitas Town Center ).